 The Directory also notes that, "Where possible, the Church desires that the faithful should prepare for the celebration of Midnight Mass on the 24 December with the Office of Readings."
-You can incorporate the Scripture Reading for December 24 into your evening meal.
+One way to do this is to incorporate the Scripture Reading for December 24 into your evening meal.

 And in recent years, many parishes have begun to revive an ancient tradition before Midnight Mass: The Proclamation of the Birth of Christ.
 If you can't make it to Midnight Mass (or even if you can), you could read this ancient text aloud in front of your Nativity scene.